Sintfoap/git_docs/outline.typ

 instructions, and proper usage.
 Another file every repo will have is the *`.gitignore`* file.
 This is a special file that tells github which files to ignore when looking at changes to a file.
-It can also hold generalized rules for ignoring file types, for example one rule might be to ignore uploading all pdfs for a project that generates pdf outputs.
+It can also hold generalized rules for ignoring file types, for example one rule might be to ignore uploading all PDFs for a project that generates pdf outputs.

 = Github Authentication
-Creating a github account is easy enough to do, but githubs authentication system using those credentials can be a bit interesting.
+Creating a github account is easy enough to do, but github's authentication system using those credentials can be a bit interesting.
 There are two ways to authenticate machines with the github servers: Authentication tokens and ssh keys.
 However, authentication tokens are finicky at best, so this paper will document how to setup using ssh keys.
-Highlighted below are the ways of setting up credentails on the three main operating systems.
+Highlighted below are the ways of setting up credentials on the three main operating systems.

 In the terminal run
 "```bash ssh-keygen -t ed25519 -C "your_email@example.com"```"
 where the email is the email you registered your github account with.
-This generates an ssh key that github will use to authenticate your account with everytime you attempt to push or pull from a repository.
+This generates an ssh key that github will use to authenticate your account with every time you attempt to push or pull from a repository.
 When prompted to enter the file in which to save your key hit enter.
 When prompted for a passphrase enter an easily memorable passphrase.